-Please feel free to submit a photo along with your recipe.
+Please submit a photo or two of the food along with your recipe.
 We'd like to see how it is supposed to look from the author's point of view.
 This could be a picture of your finished dish, or a step in the process, or both.
 We will test your recipe, and if we choose it, we may publish it with either your photos or ours.

 Here is the format we would like your recipe submission to be in: